Abundance Maps of Forest Products

 Luciano Quilombola collecting a Brazil Nut seed pod - Cachoeira Porteira - PA - Brazil,

-The target area for the pilot was 400 Sq kilometers and the community identified 680 trees during our baseline GPS-powered survey.
-Bioverse’s work with UNICEF Innovation Venture Fund successfully identified 9240 additional trees—an increase of 1800%.
+The target area for the pilot was 400 sq kilometers and the community identified 680 trees during the baseline GPS-powered survey, lead by AFP (Associaçao Floresta Protegida).
+Bioverse’s work with UNICEF Innovation Venture Fund successfully identified 9,240 additional trees—an increase of 18X.

 For the community, these app-based Abundance Maps can be a true game changer.
 We work alongside the formal cooperatives of the participating communities to ensure that sensitive information (like tree locations) is only shared when, how and with whom the community decides.
 As the harvesting community grows accustomed to using these mobile tools, we at Bioverse can add to the power and the capacity of the app.